 Customers don’t like spending time on surveys.
 Therefore they should be short but informative.
 The best way to tailor the right format to your customers is to tap into your customer service department.
 Your support representatives always know what upsets your customers the most; they know what problems they are confronted with.
 Based on this information, you can now easily identify the customer pain points and compile a list of questions based on them.

 These invitations should be treated as your regular email marketing campaign.
 Therefore you should track email opens and CTR (clickthrough).

-The best way to invite a churned customer is via email, as chances he is no longer using his account are big.
-Of course, you can always call the customer and ask these questions directly, but remember, that a leaving customer is usually dissatisfied and is easily irritated.
+The best way to invite a churned customer is via email, as the chances he is no longer using his account are big.
+Of course, you can always call the customer and ask these questions directly, but remember that a leaving customer is usually dissatisfied and easily irritated.
 A call can irritate them unnecessarily and lower your chances of success.
 Email is less intrusive, therefore, better.

 How to win them back

 Everyone wants to get things for free, right?
 Apart from extracting valuable data from leaving customers, a survey can give you a chance to prolong the relationship with them.

 An incentive is a great way to maximize your open, clickthrough, and exit survey success rates.
 You might ask what this incentive could be.
 No, your survey shouldn’t unlock a piece of exclusive content.
 It should be a free service extension in exchange for taking your survey.
 This way, you can get a chance to prolong your relationship with him and buy time to nurture it back to the “paying customer status”.

 No 3rd party integrations.
 No hidden costs.
 No wasted time.

 Just a solution as unique as your business’s needs.

 How do you win your customers back?
 What are your tricks?